First-order phase transitions and cosmic evolution: thermodynamic approach to generalized holographic dark energy: Holographic energy density and dynamics

 where the components of the Universe are characterized by a perfect fluid with energy density $\rho$ and pressure, $p$.
 In our notation $\rho_{\mathrm{m}}$ characterizes the energy density of dark matter and $\rho_{\mathrm{de}}$ is associated with the dark energy sector.
 We have defined the cosmological coincidence parameter $r$ as the quotient $r:=\rho_{\mathrm{m}}/\rho_{\mathrm{de}}$ to relate the noninteracting fluids.
+As examined in \cite{cruzlepe}, within the framework of standard cosmology, it is essential to consider two dominant cosmic fluids to reveal the critical phenomena at the thermodynamic level.
+Rather than resorting to modified gravity theories, this method relies solely on a dynamical dark energy component, which simultaneously determines the structure of the coincidence parameter and generalizes the effective pressure expression, as we also show below.
 The acceleration equation is written in the usual form